Israel evacuates 800 White Helmets to Jordan in face of Syria advance - AFP

 The group receives funding from a number of governments, including Britain, Germany and the United States, but also solicits individual donations to purchase equipment such as its signature hard hats.

+Israel has been sending medical aid to civilians who have fled fighting in the Syrian-controlled part of the Golan Heights.

+Israel seized 1,200 square kilometres (460 square miles) of the Golan from Syria in the 1967 Six-Day War and later annexed it, in a move never recognised internationally.

-On June 19, Syrian government forces launched a Russia-backed offensive to retake Daraa and Quneitra provinces.
+On June 19, forces of Syria's President Bashar al-Assad launched an Russia-backed offensive to retake Daraa and Quneitra provinces.

 Just a month later, regime forces have regained control of most of these two provinces through a combination of deadly bombardment and Moscow-brokered surrender deals.